 - The job share communications toolkit to help you plan your communications, messaging and promotion of Job Share in your agency including raising awareness of its benefits.
-Complete the Communications Toolkit request form if you would like access to the toolkit, which comprises suggested text for web, newsletters, social media and executive messaging, and images and banners.
+The toolkit contains suggested text for web, newsletters, social media and executive messaging, and images and banners.

 - A promotional video for job share drawn from the platform launch, featuring the PSC Commissioner on why the NSW Government supports job share, Michelle Wood and Liz Moore, leading sector executives on how they make their job share work, and vox pops from participants (see above to download for your own agency use)

 - A full video of the job share platform launch, to promote job share across the agencies participating in the pilot (see above to download for your own agency use).

 In the second half of 2019, we partnered with the Behavioural Insights Unit (BIU) in the Department of Customer Service and other agencies to trial an email intervention that encouraged middle managers to promote flexible working arrangements with their staff.